Last Updated: Mar 12, 2014

 Please note that some databases are available from on campus only.

 Our newest databases include a digital images library, classical scores, a library of international phonetic alphabet transcriptions of opera arias, The Philosopher's Index, and a collection of over 1,500 full text journals from Springer.
 We also have access to Oxford Islamic Studies Online until February 2014 as part of the Muslim Journeys grant.

 ARTstor Digital Library provides over 1.5 million digital images in the arts, architecture, humanities, and sciences, with a suite of software tools for teaching and research.
 Includes material from international museums, photographers, libraries, scholars, photo archives, and artists and artists' estates.

-- Classical Scores Library, Volume I and II
+- Classical Scores Library I and II - New interface

 Volume I features works from the Renaissance to the 21st century, including full scores, study scores, piano and vocal scores, and piano reductions.
 Volume II presents a new focus on major composers not represented in Volume I; new contemporary self published scores by living composers around the world; and critical editions of compositions for study.